 Live Intelligence · Q2 2026

 - Apr 2026USTDA hosts Honduran President, signs agreement to diversify US supply chain routes in the Western Hemisphere.
 The deal positions Honduras as an active node in the nearshoring architecture — not just a labor market, but a logistics corridor.
-First concrete US government commercial signal under the Castro government.New
+First concrete US government commercial signal under the Asfura government.New

 - OngoingCAFTA-DR in force — largest US trade partner in Central America by apparel volume.
 Honduras is the #1 Central American exporter of apparel and textiles to the US.
 Workforce, logistics, and manufacturing infrastructure are established.